Search for New Physics in Electronic Recoil Data from XENONnT

 The spectrum of electron scattering from solar neutrinos is computed as in~\cite{XENON:2020rca}.
 We assign a 10\,\% solar neutrino flux uncertainty based on the Borexino measurement~\cite{BOREXINO:2018ohr}. $^\mathrm{133}$Xe was produced by neutron activation from the $^{241}$AmBe calibration several months before the SR0 science data taking and a tiny fraction survived to the start of SR0.
 Given that it does not impact the low-energy region and this rate is small, the background is allowed to vary freely in the fit.
 Trace amounts of $^\mathrm{83m}$Kr leftover from calibrations are also present in the SR0 data, the rate of which is also left unconstrained.

 The last background component, accidental coincidences (ACs), is the only non-ER background in $B_0$.
 Uncorrelated S1s and S2s can randomly pair and form fake events, and a small fraction survives all event selections~\cite{XENON:2019ykp}.
 AC events overlap with the ER band in cS1-cS2 space and produce a spectrum that increases towards low energies.
-Its rate in the ER region is predicted to be $(0.61\pm0.03)$\,events/(t$\cdot$y) using a data-driven method.
+Its rate in the ER region is predicted to be $(0.61\pm0.03)$\,events/(t$\cdot$y) using a data-driven method, which randomly pairs isolated S1s and isolated S2s data into fake events and subsequently applies the aforementioned event selections.

-After all analysis components had converged and a good agreement between the background model and data above 20\,keV was found (p-value $\sim$\,0.2), the region above the $-2\,\sigma$ quantile of ER events in S2 was unblinded.
+After all aspects of the analysis had been fixed and a good agreement between the background model and data above 20\,keV was found (p-value $\sim$0.2), the region between $\pm 2\sigma$ quantile of ER events in S2 was unblinded.
 The NR region below ER $-2\,\sigma$ remains blinded while the WIMP analysis continues, as shown in Fig.~\ref{fig:s1s2}.

 We performed a fit in reconstructed energy space using an unbinned maximum likelihood similar to that in \cite{XENON:2020rca}.
 The efficiency at low energies is allowed to vary within its uncertainty band.
 The best-fit of $B_0$ is illustrated in Fig.~\ref{fig:bkg} and Fig.~\ref{fig:lower}, and the results are listed in Tab.~\ref{tab:backgrounds}.
 The SR0 dataset agrees well with $B_0$, and no excess above the background is found.
-The efficiency-corrected average ER background rate within (1, 30)\,keV is measured to be ($16.1\pm1.3_\mathrm{stat}$)\,events/(t$\cdot$y$\cdot$keV), a factor of $\sim$5 lower than the rate in XENON1T~\cite{XENON:2020rca}.
+The efficiency-corrected average ER background rate within (1, 30)\,keV is measured to be ($15.8\pm1.3_\mathrm{stat}$)\,events/(t$\cdot$y$\cdot$keV), a factor of $\sim$5 lower than the rate in XENON1T~\cite{XENON:2020rca}.
 This is the lowest background rate ever achieved at these energies among dark matter direct detection experiments.
 The spectral shape in Fig.~\ref{fig:bkg} is, for the first time, mostly determined by two second-order weak processes: the $2\upnu\upbeta\upbeta$ of $^\mathrm{136}$Xe and 2$\upnu$ECEC of $^\mathrm{124}$Xe.